GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 The dollar index fell 0.22 percent to 79.941, after earlier trading at a low of 79.914, not far from an eight-month low of 79.627 hit on Thursday.

-Crude oil futures on both sides of the Atlantic pared losses after a sharp drop in earlier trade, following a report that a key pipeline delivering crude oil from Cushing, Oklahoma, had resumed shipping after an earlier outage.

-Operations of the Seaway oil pipeline, through which crude oil flows from Cushing to Gulf Coast refineries, resumed after a brief shutdown, industry intelligence firm Genscape reported early on Monday.
-Cushing is the delivery point for the U.S. oil futures contract.
+Brent crude fell more than 1 percent to below $108 a barrel at one point as oil production resumed in the Gulf of Mexico after a tropical storm.
+Concerns over the U.S. government shutdown and its economic impact also weighed on prices.

-Brent pared losses to settle 22 cents higher at $109.68 a barrel.
+Brent subsequently pared some losses, but was still off 21 cents at $109.25 a barrel.
 The benchmark ended higher last week, snapping a three-week losing run.

 Low-risk euro zone bonds pushed higher, with safe-haven German Bunds outpaced the rest of the euro zone market.
 Bund futures rose 35 ticks to settle at 140.31.